jamesdesigns/javascript-clock/readme.md

 # JavaScript Clock
-This is a simple JavaScript clock.
-I will continue building this out by adding the numbers that count down with the live clock.
-I also need to figure out a way to decrease the length of the hour hand.
-Right now all hands are of equal length.
+This project is a JavaScript clock.
+I will continue building this project out by adding the numbers that count down with the live clock.

 ## Installation
-Type the following command in your terminal, and clone this project.
+Type the following command in your terminal, and clone the project.
 ```python
 git clone https://github.com/jamesdesigns/javascript-clock
 ```